 Edits attributes related to a user.
 Users are able to edit email, displayname and password; admins can also edit the quota value.
+Further restrictions may apply, check the List of editable data fields endpoint.
 Authentication is done by sending a Basic HTTP Authorization header.